ImMPrada/github-profile-viewer/README.md

 ## Acknowledgments
 -  Hat tip to [frontendmentor](https://www.frontendmentor.io/) for their design and challenge

 - Miguel Prada
-  -GitHub: @ImMPrada
+  - GitHub: @ImMPrada
-  -LinkedIn: /in/immprada/
+  - LinkedIn: /in/immprada/
-  -Contributing
+  - Contributing
-  -Contributions, issues, and feature requests are welcome!
+  - Contributions, issues, and feature requests are welcome!